MicrosoftDocs/PowerShell-Docs/reference/3.0/PSWorkflow/New-PSWorkflowSession.md

 the remote computer.
 By default, SSL is not used.

 WS-Management encrypts all Windows PowerShell content transmitted over the network.
-The **UseSSL** cmdlet is an additional protection that sends the data across an HTTPS connection instead of an HTTP connection.
+The **UseSSL** parameter is an additional protection that sends the data across an HTTPS connection instead of an HTTP connection.

 If you specify this parameter, but SSL is not available on the port that is used for the command, the command fails.